-Ball, a Republican, was the representative for Virginia's 13th congressional district from 1823 to 1825.
+Ball was the representative for Virginia’s 13th congressional district and was a Republican.
+He served from 1823 to 1825.

 From Dec 1817 to Feb 1824, Ball missed 53 of 359 roll call votes, which is 14.8%.
 This is on par with the median of 12.7% among the lifetime records of representatives serving in Feb 1824.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1819-May 1820||88||13||14.8%||64th|